as-iotex/iotex-arduino/README.md

->:warning: Development of this project has been moved to [github.com/trezor/trezor-firmware](https://github.com/iotexproject/arduino-sdk)
+>:warning: Development of this project has been moved to the [official IoTeX repository](https://github.com/iotexproject/arduino-sdk)

 # IoTeX-Client